edangelo2/blockchain-developer-bootcamp-final-project/README.md

 Should it be localhost then you can obtain these addresses from console when running `truffle migrate`.
 Just copy and paste the addresses in the file it in the file.
 #### Start the Dapp

-`cd dapp` change the directory to start the dapp
+From the directory you've installed the dapp run the following command:

 `npm run dev` start the Dapp locally (usually http://localhost:3000/)
 #### Access the Dapp from the browser
-Access the browser URL and ensure you are in the correct network and port in Metamask.
+Access the browser URL and ensure you are in the correct network and port in Metamask. (host: "127.0.0.1", port: 8545)